Xilinx/PYNQ/docs/source/8_iop_code.rst

 The ALS peripheral has as SPI interface.
 Note the user defined function get_sample() which calls an SPI function spi_transfer() call defined in pmod.h.

-In ``main()`` notice ``configureSwitch()`` is called to initialize the switch with a static configuration.
+In ``main()`` notice ``config_pmod_switch()`` is called to initialize the switch with a static configuration.
 This means that if you want to use this code with a different pin configuration, the C code must be modified and recompiled.

 Next, the ``while(1)`` loop is entered.
 In this loop the IOP continually checks the ``MAILBOX_CMD_ADDR`` for a non-zero command.
 Once a command is received from Python, the command is decoded, and executed.